View over Hvar Harbour and its luxury motor yachts docked and sailing yachts in anchor.

 Solta, Croatia

-Day 7/Friday: Šolta – Trogir
+Day 7. Šolta – Trogir

 Upon reaching Maslinica, you’re merely 7 nautical miles away from the marinas of Trogir and Split.
 Trogir, often referred to as the Little Venice of Dalmatia, is especially known for its well-preserved medieval architecture and has been designated as a UNESCO World Heritage Site.
 Trogir’s historic core is a labyrinth of narrow streets and squares, echoing the footsteps of ancient civilizations.